InternetInternet Speed

 I have looked at the various standards available today and identified the most reliable options for keeping your ping low while you play.

-• WiFi 7 (802.11be): This technology is featured in the latest Google Fiber multi-gig routers and the XB10 Gateway included with Xfinity xFi Complete, offering ultra-low latency for elite players.
+• WiFi 7 (802.11be): This technology is featured in the latest Google Fiber multi-gig routers and the XB10 Gateway included with Xfinity xFi Complete for whole-home WiFi coverage, offering ultra-low latency for elite players.

 • WiFi 6E (802.11ax): You can find this in the GFiber Wi-Fi 6E Router and the Verizon Fios CR1000A Gateway, providing a dedicated 6 GHz lane to avoid crowded signals.